 The surprise of the Chrysanthemum cocktail is the nose.
-Its creators surely weren’t trying to duplicate the chrysanthemum scent–were they?–but that combination of vermouth, Bénédictine and anise is redolent of gardeny lushness.
+Its creators surely weren’t trying to duplicate the chrysanthemum scent, but that combination of vermouth, Bénédictine and anise is redolent of gardeny lushness.

-The drink itself is very pleasantly balanced—it’s often been noted that the blend isn’t anywhere near as sweet as you’d suspect from the ingredients; it is a light-flavored, richly layered, low-alcohol aperitif.
+The drink itself is very pleasantly balanced—it’s often been noted that the blend isn’t anywhere near as sweet as you’d expect from the ingredients; it is a light-flavored, richly layered, low-alcohol aperitif.

 Stir with ice and strain into a chilled, Herbsaint-washed cocktail glass.
 Express orange garnish.

-A variant I’d like to try substitutes white Lillet for the vermouth.
-The responders to Erik Ellestad’s writeup on Chrysanthemum at Savoy Stomp remarked on how well that version works.
-I believe it; I’ve often used Lillet interchangeably with vermouth, most notably in martinis, once even in a perfect Manhattan, and never with a bad result.
+I have heard that Lillet Blanc is a great substitute for the vermouth in the Chrysanthemum, though I haven’t tried it yet.
+I believe the claim, though; I’ve often used Lillet interchangeably with vermouth, most notably in Martinis, once even in a perfect Manhattan, and never with a bad result.

 “Chrysanthemum Cocktail” at cold-glass.com : All text and photos © 2009 Douglas M. Ford.
 All rights reserved.